USS Callaghan (DDG-994): 1981–1998: U.S. service

-Also of note, on 27 September 1997, during routine drug interdiction operations, Callaghan detected a high speed contact off Colombia waters.
-When the sun rose the contact was visually identified as a high speed cigarette boat.
+Also of note, on April 27th, 1989, during routine drug interdiction operations, Callaghan detected a high-speed contact off Colombia waters.
+When the sun rose, the contact was visually identified as a high-speed cigarette boat.
 Callaghan pursued the contact for over three days, and in the final three hours the craft dumped its load of illegal drugs.
 Once completed the craft was able to accelerate and outran Callaghan.
-It was pursued by a high speed craft and helicopters until the cigarette boat reached Colombia territorial waters.
+It was pursued by a high-speed craft and helicopters until the cigarette boat reached Colombia territorial waters.
 Callaghan returned and fished 3.5 metric tons of watertight cocaine bundles floating in the water.
 The bales tested to be pure cocaine and had a street value at over $1 billion.
 They were individually unloaded by the crew dressed in whites during the first CONUS port call upon return from the deployment in a spectacular media event covered by all networks in NAVSTA San Diego.

+In September 1989, Callaghan put into Long Beach Naval Shipyard for a year-long overhaul, during which she received a designated "new threat upgrade" to her radar and engineering systems, which was completed in September 1990.